adams-okode/messaging-gateway-service/doc.md

 *Define the Event Processor*

-The Event Processor performs tasks triggered by events in this case out task will be actually sending the notification using 3rd Party integrations.
+The Event Processor performs tasks triggered by events in this case our task will actually be sending the notification using preconfigured 3rd Party integrations.
 ```java
 import java.io.IOException;
 import java.util.List;